Irenexzwen/3D-genome-gitbook/chap2/chap3/32-high-order-data-analysis-pipeline/hi-c-pro-pipeline.md

 - Then: Once aligned, HiC-Pro browses all reads spanning a polymorphic site, locates the nucleotide at the appropriate position, and assigns the read to either the maternal or paternal allele.
 - Next: classify as allele-specific all pairs for which both reads are assigned to the same parental allele or for which one read is assigned to one parental allele and the other is unassigned.
 - Finally: These allele-specific read pairs are then used to generate a genome-wide contact map for each parental genome and two allele-specific genome-wide contact maps are independently normalized using the iterative correction algorithm.

+## COMPATIBILITY WITH OTHER SOFTWARE
+- Visualization: JuiceBox and HiCPlotter.
+- TADcalling: use **DIRECTIONALITY INDEX** first proposed by Dixon et al, or FIT-HI-C.
+- R environment.